JulioC/julioc.github.io/_posts/2015-04-17-unity-csharp.md

 A great annoyance for me was remembering the messages that Unity calls on MonoBehaviour.
 On the first days I used sublime completions file (which the source I can't remember), but OmniSharp overrides the suggestion list, making the completions inaccessible.

 I ended up converting them into snippet files, which are available on my GitHub: [JulioC/unity-messages-snippets](https://github.com/JulioC/unity-messages-snippets).
-I also made a [MonoBehaviour snippet](https://gist.github.com/JulioC/a8ec963741d8699c221c).
+I also made a MonoBehaviour snippet, included below.
+To install these snippets, just save them on your packages folder (press `CTRL+SHIFT+P` and search for `browse packages`).

+{% gist JulioC/a8ec963741d8699c221c %}